mitchray/javascript-ampache/README.md

 # javascript-ampache

-A JS client for the Ampache API written in Typescript.
+A JS client for the Ampache API.

 ## Installation